-- 1. The SEP Agency's case manager(s) shall be responsible for: intake, screening and referral, Assessment/Reassessment, development of Person-Centered Support Plans, ongoing case management, monitoring of individuals' health and welfare, documentation of contacts and case management activities in the Department-prescribed IMS, resource development, and case closure. - a.
-The case manager shall contact the individual at least once within each quarterly period, or more frequently if warranted by the individual's condition or as determined by the rules of the LTSS Program in which the individual is enrolled. - b.
-The case manager shall have in-person monitoring at least one (1) time during the PCSP year.
-The case manager shall ensure one required monitoring is conducted in-person with the Member, in the Member's place of residence.
-Upon Department approval, contact may be completed by the case manager at an alternate location, via the telephone or using virtual technology methods.
-Such approval may be granted for situations in which in-person meetings would pose a documented safety risk to the case manager or client (e.g., natural disaster, pandemic, etc.). - c.
-The case manager shall complete a new LOC Screen during a in-person Reassessment annually, or more frequently if warranted by the individual's condition or if required by the rules of the LTSS Program in which the individual is enrolled.
-Upon Department approval, Reassessment may be completed by the case manager at an alternate location, via the telephone or using virtual technology methods.
-Such approval may be granted for situations in which inperson meetings would pose a documented safety risk to the case manager or client (e.g., natural disaster, pandemic, etc.). - d.
-The case manager shall monitor the delivery of services and supports identified within the PCSP and the Prior Authorization Request (PAR).
-This includes monitoring: - The quality of services and supports provided; - ii.
+- The Single Entry Point agency's case manager(s) shall be responsible for: intake/screening/referral, assessment/reassessment, development of support plans, ongoing case management, monitoring of the individuals health and welfare, documentation of contacts and case management activities in the Department-prescribed IMS, resource development, and case closure. - a.
+The case manager shall contact the individual at least once within each quarterly period, or more frequently if warranted by the individual's condition /or as determined by the rules of the LTSS Program in which the individual is enrolled.

+- b.
+The case manager shall have a face-to-face contact with the individual at least every six (6) months, or more frequently if warranted by the individual's condition or the rules of the LTSS Program in which the individual is enrolled, and shall update the ULTC 100.2 and Support Plan in the IMS to reflect any changes in condition or services. - c.
+The case manager shall complete a new ULTC-100.2 during a face-to-face reassessment annually, or more frequently if warranted by the individual's condition or if required by the rules of the LTSS Program in which the individual is enrolled. - d.
+The case manager shall monitor the delivery of services and supports identified within the Support Plan and the Prior Authorization Request (PAR).
+This includes monitoring: - i.
+The quality of services and supports provided; - ii.
 The health and safety of the individual; and - iii.
-The utilization of services. - e.
+The utilization of services with respect to the Support Plan and the Prior Authorization Request (PAR). - e.
 The following criteria may be used by the case manager to determine the individual's level of need for case management services: - i.
 Availability of family, volunteer, or other support; - ii.
 Overall level of functioning; - iii.
 Mental status or cognitive functioning; - iv.
 Duration of disabilities; - v.
 Whether the individual is in a crisis or acute situation; - vi.
-The individual's perception of need and dependency on services;
+The individual's perception of need and dependency on services: - vii.

-- vii.
 The individual's move to a new housing alternative; and - viii.
 Whether the individual was discharged from a hospital or Nursing Facility.